asmeurer/brown-water-python/docs/tokens.md

 only"](https://devguide.python.org/#status-of-python-branches).
 The examples
 in this document all use the 3.6.7+ behavior.
 If consistency is desired, one can always force the input to end in a newline.
-This is why every example in this file has a newline at the end.
+This is why every example in this document has a newline at the end.

 ### `INDENT`
 ### `DEDENT`